 The question of the images of the Hasmoneans as kings, priests or clergy, is glimpsed as well in the rabbinic literature.
 Recently, Vered Noam has demonstrated how the Hasmoneans’ status and iconography in rabbinic literature are not homogeneous.
 In light of her conclusions, it seems that one can distinguish between personages granted a place in the public discourse based on their individual achievements, and the significant, yet somewhat restrained, appreciation for the Hasmonean dynasty as a whole.
 The term “Hasmonean Dynasty” appears numerous times in rabbinical literature.
 One of the most prominent contexts for these accounts is the struggle against the enemies of Israel, in general, and against the Greeks, in particular.
 Previously, we saw the midrash that confronts the Hasmoneans with the Greek army, and which ends with the words: “by whose hand will the Greek kingdom fall?
 By the hand of the Hasmoneans, descended from Levi” (Genesis Rabbah 99:2 [Theodor and Albeck, Midrash Bereshit Rabba, 1274]).
-In the scholion of the Megillat Ta’anit, there are ten instances in which the phrase “תקפה יד בית חשמונאי” or גברה מלכות בית חשמונאי appears, as well as militaristic terms used to describe the Hasmoneans’ military victories.
-As Noam has noted, these victories are rarely attributed to a single figure, even Judah Maccabee is not mentioned by name.
+In the scholion of Megillat Ta’anit, there are ten instances in which the phrase “the Hasmonean dynasty became powerful” or “the Hasmonean kingdom overcame” appears, as well as militaristic terms used to describe the Hasmoneans’ military victories.
+As Noam has noted, these victories are rarely attributed to a single figure; even Judah Maccabee is not mentioned by name.
 At the same time, the appreciation for the Hasmoneans’ military valor is quite substantial both in Megillat Ta’anit and in other places in the rabbinic literature.
-In contrast, when the Sages dealt with prominent figures from within the Hasmonean dynasty, their representations were deliberately different, and often even the opposite of, their inherited traditions.
-Noam has demonstrated how in rabbinical literature, the military and political motifs highlighted by Josephus were stripped from the imagery of John Hyrcanus, and instead, he is referred to “mainly as an ancient man amending ordinances.”
-To my mind, this is insufficient grounds for the determination of the identity of the elderly man in the mosaic as the very same “ancient man,” that is, John Hyrcanus.
+In contrast, when rabbinic literature dealt with prominent figures from within the Hasmonean dynasty, their representations were deliberately different, and often even the opposite of, their inherited traditions.
+Noam has demonstrated how in rabbinical literature, the military and political motifs highlighted by Josephus were stripped from the imagery of John Hyrcanus, and instead, he is referred to “as an early sage who issues regulations.”
+To my mind, this is insufficient grounds for the determination of the identity of the elderly man in the mosaic as the very same “old man,” that is, John Hyrcanus.
 Instead, I would like to propose that the complex and multifaceted memory of the Hasmonean dynasty in rabbinic literature is echoed in Jewish art of the same period.
 The victors over the Greeks are neither only kings and military heroes, nor only scholars reliant on divine miracles.
 Among them are soldiers, but they are led by the wise old man who does not appropriate royal insignia.

 Hanukkah Menorah in Huqoq?